silvacms/documentation/source/contents/base.rst

    factory = container.manage_addProduct['silva.app.blog']
    factory.manage_addArticle('identifier', u'My content')

-On line 1, you look for the factories registered by your extension, that you called *silva.app.blog* during the :ref:`registering-extension-using-grok` of the extension.
-On line 2, you invoke the factory to create a new *Article* content, with the given title and content.
+- Line 1 looks for the factories registered by the extension called *silva.app.blog*.
+This name was defined during the registration of the extension, for more information see also :ref:`registring-an-extension-to-service-extensions`.

+- Line 2 invokes the factory associated with the content *Article* to create a new *Article* content with the given title and content.

 .. note::

    Not only custom content are created and added this way, official Silva content as well.
-For instance, here follows how to add a new Silva Folder.
+For instance, here to add a new Silva
+   Folder:

    .. code-block:: python